Santiago Food Tour Tapas Drinks and Delights with a Local

 About this experience

-Your Santiago Food Tour is a walking tour in small groups around the old town.
-The tourist is guided by a Local Expert able to explain every detail of the selected restaurants, their preparations, and the relevant history andcuriosities.
+Do Eat Better Experience Santiago Food Tour is a walking tour in small groups around the old town.
+You will be guided by a Local Expert, who's able to explain every detail of the selected restaurants, their preparations, and any other relevant fun fact and curiosity.

 Available options